 to apply liquid watercolor paint

-Begin by painting the outline of the pumpkin art before moving on to the Jack o’ lantern face (if any).
-This will decrease the probability that the orange watercolor paint will run into the yellow eyes of the Halloween pumpkin as the child paints.
+- This will decrease the probability that the orange watercolor paint will run into the yellow eyes of the Halloween pumpkin as the child paints.

-Remember, the colors will bleed into each other if the lines of the pumpkin art touch.
-Keep the lines for the face and stem separate from the pumpkin’s lines if you do not want the colors to run.
-Apply green paint carefully if you do not want it to run into the pumpkin’s orange lines.
+- Remember, the colors will bleed into each other if the lines of the pumpkin art touch.
+To prevent colors from running and bleeding into each other, keep the lines for the face and stem separate from the pumpkin’s glue and salt lines.

 Related: Fall Leaves Watercolor Art

-Best Halloween Pumpkin Art Idea
+Best Halloween Pumpkin Art Idea:

 Creating Halloween pumpkin art salt painting is an easy art project for kids that only takes minutes to set up.
-Kids of all ages will enjoy the easy craft technique used to create this raised salt watercolor craft.
+Kids of all ages will enjoy the easy craft technique used to create this watercolor raised salt craft.
 Try it today!

-More Salt Painting Art Projects for Kids
+More Salt Painting Art Project Ideas for Kids:

-For more salt painting ideas that use the same watercolor painting techniques–check out these other fun salt art projects for kids:
+For more salt painting ideas that use the same watercolor painting techniques, check out these other fun salt art projects for kids:

-More Halloween Ideas for Kids
+More Halloween Ideas for Kids:

-More Seasonal and Halloween Ideas
+More Seasonal and Halloween Ideas:

 - Pumpkin Patch Field Trip Ideas (Includes our favorite pumpkin books!)